Neethan Shan: Provincial politics

-Shan took a leave of absence from the YRDSB to run in the 2007 provincial election as the Ontario New Democratic Party (NDP) candidate in Scarborough—Guildwood but failed to get elected and returned to the school board.
+Shan took a leave of absence from the YRDSB to run in the 2007 provincial election as the Ontario NDP candidate in Scarborough—Guildwood but failed to get elected and returned to the school board.
 He sought the Scarborough—Rouge River seat in the 2011 Ontario general election.

-In April 2012, Shan was elected president of the Ontario New Democratic Party.
+In April 2012, Shan was elected president of the Ontario NDP.

 Shan ran in the 2014 Ontario general election as the NDP's candidate in Scarborough—Rouge River.
 He contested the Ontario provincial by-election in Scarborough—Rouge River held in September 2016 as the NDP's candidate but again failed to get elected.

-Shan was nominated as the Ontario New Democratic Party candidate in the provincial riding of Scarborough Centre for the 2022 Ontario general election, but again failed to win.
+Shan was nominated as the Ontario NDP candidate in the provincial riding of Scarborough Centre for the 2022 Ontario general election, but again failed to win.

 Toronto City Councillor

 Shan ran in the 2010 Toronto election as a candidate for Ward 42 Scarborough—Rouge River on Toronto City Council but failed to get elected.
 He ran again in the 2014 Toronto municipal election.

 In February 2017, following the resignation of Councillor Raymond Cho, the Scarborough—Rouge River seat became vacant.
-Running in the subsequent by-election and was elected to Toronto City Council, becoming the first Tamil Canadian to serve on the council.
+Running in the subsequent by-election and was elected to Toronto City Council, becoming the first Tamil-Canadian to serve on the council.
 He ran for re-election in the 2018 municipal election in the new Ward 25 Scarborough—Rouge Park after the province aligned Toronto's 44 wards to match the federal and provincial electoral divisions.
-He was ultimately defeated by newcomer Jennifer McKelvie by 154 votes.
+He was defeated by Jennifer McKelvie by 154 votes.
+He endorsed Olivia Chow in the 2023 Toronto mayoral by-election.

+After McKelvie's resignation in 2025, Shan announced his candidacy for the seat.
+He was elected on September 29, defeating fellow trustee Anu Sriskandarajah.

+Personal life

+Shan is married to Thadsha Navaneethan and has two sons.
+She was a candidate for the Ontario New Democratic Party in Scarborough—Guildwood in 2023 and Scarborough North in 2025, placing third in both attempts.